-Serotonin-norepinephrine reuptake inhibitor (SNRI) medications are antidepressant drugs used to treat depression, anxiety, and some forms of chronic pain.
-SNRIs improve mood by influencing the levels of certain chemicals in the brain.
+Serotonin-norepinephrine reuptake inhibitor (SNRI) medications are antidepressant drugs that doctors may prescribe to treat depression, anxiety, and some forms of chronic pain.
+SNRIs may improve mood by influencing the levels of certain chemicals in the brain.

 This article will look at how SNRI drugs work, what they can treat, and their potential risks and side effects.